-I was trained as a hydraulic/water resources engineer, and my technical expertise falls in environmental fluid mechanics and statistical modeling, where I have published focused work (e.g., Calder et al. 2013) and which was my practice area as a professional engineer.
+I was trained as a hydraulic/water resources engineer, and my core technical expertise falls in environmental fluid mechanics and statistical modeling, where I have published focused work (e.g., Calder et al. 2013).
+I gained expertise in human health and exposure modeling in the course of my doctoral studies in environmental health, and my work now weaves together methods from engineering and public health.

-My doctoral work developed forecasting tools for methylmercury exposure impacts associated with hydroelectric power development and screened the potential health impacts of food consumption advisories.
+My doctoral work developed forecasting tools for methylmercury exposure impacts associated with hydroelectric power development and screened the potential health impacts of food consumption advisories for Indigenous populations.
+This work synthesized methods from engineering (e.g., computational fluid dynamics) and public health (e.g., epidemiological forecasting) to develop holistic risk analysis and decision-support tools.

 I am interested in how environmental policy is driven by risk perception and measurement and by social and political conditions.
 My drinking water policy work describes the role of falling detection limits in advancing regulation and compares American and Canadian approaches to drinking water regulation through the lens of social and political realities.